gejs30/wwdc/README.md

-# Working with Data and Code
-Ikea Hacked Medication Reminder LED Lamp
+# Ikea Hacked Medication Reminder LED Lamp

 Using the Circuit Playground Express module (CPE) and a ‘hacked’ Ikea lamp, this prototype would light up at specific times to remind the user to take their medications on a twice daily basis.
 At each alert time, the CPE would play a reminder audio clip along with a shift in its regular light pattern.